moj-analytical-services/rpackage_training/README.md

 * **14.2** Click on the "Releases" section on the Code tab of the GitHub repo for your pacakge.
 * **14.3** Click on "Draft a new release"
 * **14.4** Fill in the release title with the Semantic Version number of your package
-* **14.5** Add a description of the release (the seciton of your NEWS file pertaining to this verison of the package might be appropriate)
+* **14.5** Add a description of the release (the section of your NEWS file pertaining to this version of the package might be appropriate)
 * **14.6** Click on "Choose a tag"
-* **14.7** The tag should be the Semantic verison number prepended with a lowercase "v" e.g. for version `0.1.0` the tag will be `v0.1.0`.
+* **14.7** The tag should be the Semantic version number prepended with a lowercase "v" e.g. for version `0.1.0` the tag will be `v0.1.0`.
 After typing the tag you will need to click on "Create new tag: ... on publish".
 * **14.8** Click on the "Publish release" button